oksusoo1/fireflutter/README.md

 - Only admin can write the category, but readable to every one.
 - If category does not exists, posting will be failed.

+## Post model

+- Post model and comment model are a lot similiar, so they use same `PostModel`.

+- `PostModel` can be customized and used for something else like shopping mall feature.
+  When you want to build a shopping mall app, it needs product model and the product model may have comments or reviews.
+The forum functionality with customized `PostModel` can do the shopping mall feature.

+- `PostModel` has methods like create, update, delete, like, dislike, and so on.